The Democratic Backsliding Analysis Project

 Note the Wikipedia section on Causes and characteristics.
 Possible causes described are populism, economic inequality and social discontent, personalism, COVID-19, great power politics, authoritarian values, polarization, misinformation, incrementalism, and multi-factor explanations.
 What we don't see is any sign that these causes are anything more than educated guesses.
 RCA was not used.
 Once you become familiar with Thwink's social force diagrams, you will probably instantly realize that all these causes are superficial.
 All arise from deeper causes.
 For example, why does populism work to convince people to elect authoritarians?
 Why does economic inequality make backsliding more likely?
 Etc.

 We encountered the same pattern in the backsliding literature.
 They too did not use any well-structured approach to identifying the root causes.
-The rejected paper discusses this point at length in the section on Backsliding theory and the two gaps to fill and says:
+A paper in submission discusses this point in the section on 4.1 Current theories.
+This says:

 Managing Problem Complexity